Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Gollum.
 Frodo Baggins.
 Jon Snow.
 Daenerys Targeayon.
-Four different characters across two franchises that have very little in common.
+They are four different characters across two franchises ("Lord of the Rings" and "Game of Thrones") appearing to have very little in common.
 Yet, the one common denominator that they do share is the undertaking of a great mission that will affect their worlds forever, but at a great cost.
+Here are the areas where it shows up for all these characters in their respective franchises.

 Gollum and Frodo Baggins